DataDog/saluki/bin/correctness/README.md

 DogStatsD server, a specific version of Agent Data Plane, with a fixed `millstone` configuration.
 Customizing this test, or running multiple variations, etc, is left as an exercise to the reader.

-To run the correctness tests, you must first the related container images (`metrics-intake`, `millstone`, and ADP itself) before you can run the tests.
+To run the correctness tests, you must first build the related container images (`metrics-intake`, `millstone`, and ADP itself) before you can run the tests.
 This can be done simply by running `make build-metrics-intake-image build-millstone-image build-adp-image`.
 Once this is done, you can run the correctness test itself by running `make test-correctness`.